elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-key-differences-between-categorical-terms-and-metrics-for-relationships-in-spatial-relationships.md

 url: /learn/psychology/questions/what-are-the-key-differences-between-categorical-terms-and-metrics-for-relationships-in-spatial-relationships
 score: -1.0
 related_article1:
-    id: 164470
+    id: 164471
-    title: How does allocentric disorientation differ from egocentric disorientation in terms of spatial awareness?
+    title: >-
+        What is the role of the parahippocampal place area in landmark recognition and route-based navigation?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-allocentric-disorientation-differ-from-egocentric-disorientation-in-terms-of-spatial-awareness
+    url: /learn/psychology/questions/what-is-the-role-of-the-parahippocampal-place-area-in-landmark-recognition-and-routebased-navigation
 related_article2:
-    id: 164462
+    id: 164474
-    title: How does brain damage affect motion perception and what are the implications for the motion cortex?
+    title: >-
+        How does the tectopalpinar pathway contribute to motion detection and unconscious vision?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-brain-damage-affect-motion-perception-and-what-are-the-implications-for-the-motion-cortex
+    url: /learn/psychology/questions/how-does-the-tectopalpinar-pathway-contribute-to-motion-detection-and-unconscious-vision
 related_article3:
-    id: 164473
+    id: 164466
-    title: What is the function of the geniculostriate pathway in conscious vision?
+    title: >-
+        How do fMRI studies contribute to our understanding of categorical metrics?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-function-of-the-geniculostriate-pathway-in-conscious-vision
+    url: /learn/psychology/questions/how-do-fmri-studies-contribute-to-our-understanding-of-categorical-metrics
 related_article4:
-    id: 164469
+    id: 164467
-    title: What are the challenges associated with egocentric disorientation in navigation?
+    title: >-
+        What are the visual field methods used in fMRI studies and how do they provide evidence for brain damage effects?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-challenges-associated-with-egocentric-disorientation-in-navigation
+    url: /learn/psychology/questions/what-are-the-visual-field-methods-used-in-fmri-studies-and-how-do-they-provide-evidence-for-brain-damage-effects
 related_article5:
-    id: 164463
+    id: 164462
-    title: What are the main differences between route-based and cognitive map navigation strategies?
+    title: >-
+        How does brain damage affect motion perception and what are the implications for the motion cortex?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-differences-between-routebased-and-cognitive-map-navigation-strategies
+    url: /learn/psychology/questions/how-does-brain-damage-affect-motion-perception-and-what-are-the-implications-for-the-motion-cortex
 ---

 &nbsp;